BrenoBaronte/api/README.md

 ## Database

-In this project we have integration with a SqlServer Database with the ORM Dapper.
+In this project we have integration with a SqlServer Database.
+This repo shows two differents examples of how to do it:
+- <a href="https://github.com/BrenoBaronte/api/blob/master/Api.Repositories/Queries/GoalQuery.cs">GoalQuery</a>, using Dapper ORM.
+- <a href="https://github.com/BrenoBaronte/api/blob/master/Api.Repositories/Queries/GoalQuery2.cs">GoalQuery2</a>, using simple ADO.NET.

 ## Cache

 This project has two endpoints(Get by identifier and Get all resources) using Cache with Redis.